truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 * **Parameters:**
     * whatInstanceId (Integer) the instance id of the active Webble being searched for
 * **Returns:**
-    * (Webble Pointer) the Webble that have the spcified instance id
+    * (Webble Pointer) the Webble that have the specified instance id

 ```JavaScript
 // Get the Webble that has instance id 2, and if it exists write its template id to the console